Regarding the Plan

 If a man has once looked at the Atlantic from the beach, and then goes and looks at a map of the Atlantic, he also will be turning from something real to something less real: turning from real waves to a bit of coloured paper.
 But here comes the point.
 The map is admittedly only coloured paper, but there are two things you have to remember about it.
 In the first place, it is based on what hundreds and thousands of people have found out by sailing the real Atlantic.
 In that way it has behind it masses of experience just as real as the one you could have from the beach; only, while yours would be a single isolated glimpse, the map fits all those different experiences together.
 In the second place, if you want to go anywhere, the map is absolutely necessary.
 As long as you are content with walks on the beach, your own glimpses are far more fun than looking at a map.
 But the map is going to be more use than walks on the beach if you want to get to America.[22]

-That framework is an excellent map.
-It combines all the scriptures together.
-But some may find it difficult to recognize it as the plan of salvation.
-Shouldn’t the pre-mortal and post-mortal spirit worlds be included in the picture?
-It would be helpful to remember this is not our framework.
 The Savior’s framework is the plan of salvation, not the plan for our eternal progression.
 For instance, the fall was planned, but it is not part of the plan of salvation.
 It is the reason for the plan.
 William James wrote, “The art of being wise is the art of knowing what to overlook.”[23]

 Endnotes